 Moreover, these dogs have a soft, dense layer of undercoat and a wiry, coarse, weather-resistant topcoat.
 Apart from the long fur behind the legs, you will also find fur on the back of the neck and behind the legs.

 You will find this crossbreed in either tan-black or red-black, resembling their German Shepherd parent.
-The rarest coat color found in them is white or fawn.
+The rarest coat colour found in them is white or fawn.
 Some offspring may also exhibit white patches on their paws and chests.

 However, a Corgi German Shepherd can reach a height of between 12 and 15 inches, weighing nearly 25 to 70 pounds.
 The height and weight will vary based on which parent the offspring inherits more genes from.